 - Not enough sleep

-Obesity in particular is associated with an out of balance gut microbiome.
-For example, the gut microbiome differs between obese and lean individuals in a significant way.
-Scientists have discovered an abundance of Prevotella, Firmicutes and methanogenic archaea in obese individuals, a lower diversity of bacteria and a higher level of enzymes that may increase the efficiency of extracting nutrients from the food we eat.
-Obesity is a significant risk factor for a host of issues including inflammation of the liver, heart disease and type 2 diabetes.
+In fact, obesity in particular is associated with an out of balance gut.
+For example, the gut differs between obese and lean individuals in a significant way.
+Scientists have discovered an abundance of bacteria, such as Prevotella, as well as a lower diversity of bacteria and a higher level of enzymes in obese individuals.
+These may increase the efficiency of extracting nutrients from the food we eat.
+In itself, obesity is a significant risk factor for a host of issues including inflammation of the liver and heart disease.
+It can also lead to development of type 2 diabetes.

 Diet plays a leading role in supporting a healthy microbiome, which influences the immune system, body weight, metabolism and more.
 There are certain foods that help promote growth of the good bacteria in our gut including: